Payoff Mechanism Design for Coordination in Multi-Agent Task Allocation Games

 We investigate task allocation games to study coordination in repeated strategic interactions in a large population of agents.
 Consider that there is a finite number of tasks to be carried out by the agents.
-We quantify the amount of jobs remaining in each task with a positive variable, and every agent can select one of available strategies at a time to take on one or more tasks.
-The main objective in this work is to design a decentralized decision-making model that allows the agents to coordinate with one another to minimize remaining jobs in all tasks.
+We quantify the amount of jobs remaining in each task with a positive variable, and every agent can select one of the available strategies at a time to take on one or more tasks.
+The main objective is to design a decentralized decision-making model that allows the agents to coordinate and minimize remaining jobs in all tasks.

 Task allocation games are relevant to engineering applications.
-For instance, in multi-robot resource retrieval \cite{9561809, 681242}, a team of multiple robots are tasked with searching and collecting target resources across partitioned areas in a given environment.
+For instance, in multi-robot resource retrieval \cite{9561809, 681242}, a team of multiple robots is tasked with searching and collecting target resources across partitioned areas in a given environment.
 Each task can be defined as collecting resources from an area and the strategy selection refers to taking one of the tasks.
-In target tracking applications \cite{6558009}, a group of mobile units with heterogeneous sensing capabilities are deployed to collect data about states of multiple targets of our interests.
+In target tracking applications \cite{6558009}, a group of mobile units with heterogeneous sensing capabilities are deployed to collect data about the states of multiple targets of our interests.
 Based on the type of equipped sensors, each mobile unit can collect different sets of data on the targets' states.
 A task is defined as collecting data on a portion of the target states and a strategy specifies which pair of available sensors a mobile unit can equip.
-In both scenarios, the amount of the resources to collect and the data to gather vary depending on past strategy selection of the agents and also on environmental changes and target dynamics.
+In both scenarios, the amount of resources to collect and the data to gather vary depending on past strategy selection of the agents and also on environmental changes and target dynamics.